keyuncheng/nexoedge/MetadataFormat.md

 * The flow of getMeta() is very similar to Redis-based metastore; will update details after impl

+#### deleteMeta()

+* The flow of deleteMeta() is very similar to Redis-based metastore; will update details after impl

+* Difference: no need to delete the file version list; only delete the versioned file key

 #### renameMeta()

 * The flow of renameMeta() is very similar to Redis-based metastore; will